AminZarePM/draminzare.com/_posts/2025-03-01-title-of-post.md

 Today, I serve as a **Product Manager at mom.ir**, where I lead the design and strategy for our **AI product team** — working on conversational agents, clinical assistants, and outcome prediction tools tailored to fertility care.

 I also drive improvements across our **Health Information System (HIS)**, aligning tech with real-world IVF and surgical workflows.
-I act as a translator between engineering and clinical teams — because innovation only works when everyone speaks the same language.
+I act as a translator between engineering and clinical teams.

-I hold an **M.D. from Tehran University of Medical Sciences** and an **MBA in Digital Transformation** — a mix that helps me bridge the strategic, the scientific, and the deeply human.
+I hold an **M.D. from Tehran University of Medical Sciences** and an **MBA in Digital Transformation from Industrial Management Institute** — a mix that helps me bridge the strategic, the scientific, and the deeply human.

 ---

 ## Why I Build

-Because some people fix what’s broken.
-**I build what’s missing.**

-My purpose lies in transforming how people **experience healthcare** — with better access, more empathy, and smarter, human-centered systems.

-Every product I work on carries that intention.
-Every roadmap reflects that vision.

-And if one day I’m no longer here to explain it,
-**I hope the work speaks for itself.**
+People often ask me:
+*“As someone trained in medicine, why move into product management?”*

+The answer is simple — but layered.

+From the beginning, my passion for medicine and technology grew side by side.
+I was never just curious about treating patients one by one — I was driven to rethink **how** care is delivered, and how we can make healthcare work better for more people.

+When I discovered the world of digital health and clinical system design, I saw clearly where I could create real, scalable impact.
+Working with tools like HIS, EHR, and CDSS, and studying health information systems and change management, I realized something:
+**it’s not just about healing — it’s about redesigning the system to enable healing at scale.**

+That’s why I build.
+Not just to fix what's broken —
+**but to reshape how things are done in healthcare.**
 ---

 ### Let’s Build Together